sfcheung/pythonstylesf/README.md

 # Whitespace

-Always add at least one whitespace before and and one whitespace after an operator, including `=`.
+Always add at least one whitespace before an operator, and one whitespace after an operator, including `=`.

 ```
 3 + 2